abelgaxiola/nano-ng/README.md

-# nano-ng
-Creating a Docker Image with an Angular app on Microsoft's NanoServer with IIS
+Docker Image with an Angular app on Microsoft's NanoServer with IIS
 ---
 # Created using microsoft/iis:nanoserver